ABI-Software/scaffoldmaker/docs/scaffolds/bladder.rst

 **Terms for volume regions such as the above are not to be used for digitized contours!** They are used for applying different material properties in models and the strain/curvature penalty (stiffness) parameters in fitting.

-Annotated 2-dimensional surface regions are defined for matching annotated contours digitized from medical images including (where ``luminal`` means bordering the lumen or cavity of a tubular structure, ``outer`` is the outside boundary of a layer on the wall relative to the cavity):
+Annotated 2-dimensional surface regions are defined for matching annotated contours digitized from medical images including (using only one of the items separated by slash /):

 * bladder lumen
-* dorsal/ventral part of lumen/serosa of body/neck of urinary bladder(if need to distinguish)
+* dorsal/ventral part of lumen/serosa of body/neck of urinary bladder
 * dorsal/ventral part of lumen/serosa of urethra
 * dorsal/ventral part of serosa of urinary bladder
 * dorsal/ventral part of urinary bladder lumen